Mobile Device Viewing : To view full site menu, swipe left & click on horizontal bars on right of page.

-Much of Balcomb’s work is a re-interpretation of classical sculpture.
-She focuses on the feminine, using the language of the Renaissance to explore and expose aspects of human nature.
-Her narrative incorporates aspects of dying and being reborn and matters of identity and personal value.
+Much of Balcomb’s work is a re-interpretation of classical sculpture, using the language of the Renaissance to explore and expose elements of human nature.
+Her narrative incorporates aspects of dying and rebirth and matters of identity and personal value.
 She views the artist's path as an existential conundrum, constantly questioning the meaning of her work in relation to her own value as a human being and that of the natural world.

-Therianthropes (figures which incorporate animal and human aspects) are a recurring theme in her work.
+Therianthropes are a recurring theme in her work.

-Balcomb lives and works between her 2 homes/studios in Durban and in the mist belt forest of Byrne Valley in the Kwazulu-Natal midlands.
+Balcomb lives and works between her 2 homes/studios in Durban and in the mist belt forest of Byrne Valley in the Kwazulu-Natal midlands of South Africa.